Tiny Tot Time Land Park

 Outside play: Children will play outside within the gated area during school hours.
 This may occur anytime during class time.
 Areas used are the sand box, small and large play structure and swings.

 Backpack: Please send students with change of clothes and comfort item (a family photo is nice as well).
+A small stuffed animal security item is acceptable.
 Do not send toys, they will become lost and cause great distress.
-Also, send a reusable water bottle with your child’s name clearly written on it.

 Attendance: A sign in/out sheet is located outside the classroom.
 An authorized adult must sign the student in and out every day.
 Students may not sign for themselves.
 Students will have an opportunity to sign themselves in in the classroom.